What Are the Odds of Winning the Lottery?

 Things You No Longer Have to Worry About

 OK, time for a little cheering up again.
-Many bad things are less likely than winning the lottery.
+Many bad things are less likely to happen than winning the lottery.
 For example, it's safe to go back into the water.
 The odds of dying from a shark attack are 300 million to one, only half as likely as winning the lottery.
 Swimming with the sharks is much safer than petting a dog, driving your car, or sleeping in your bed.

 How to Improve Your Odds

 If you've read all these statistics, and still want to play the lottery, here are some ways to improve your chances.
 First, use the computer-generated numbers, they tend to be the luckiest.
-That's because there is less chance of someone else picking a duplicate number.
+There is less chance of someone else picking a duplicate number.
 Furthermore, only 30 percent of the winning numbers were the players' "lucky" numbers.
 Whatever you do, don't pick "lucky" seven, 11, or a birthday.
 You can be sure that someone else will have also picked those numbers.

 Second, be sure to play the $1 million or $2 million second prize in the Powerball.
 There, you only have to match five of the six numbers.
 Those odds are one out of 5 million.
 You get even better odds if you just play in the state lotteries instead of the national one.